Hackers News Hackers News

 Two-Stage Infection Mechanism

-Administrators should audit all accounts for app-specific passwords named “ZimbraWeb” and revoke them without delay.
+• Administrators should audit all user accounts for app-specific passwords named “ZimbraWeb” and revoke them without delay.

-SOAP API monitoring should be deployed, as calls to GetScratchCodesRequest and CreateAppSpecificPasswordRequest are rarely seen in normal usage and warrant immediate investigation.
+• Implement SOAP API monitoring, paying close attention to calls like GetScratchCodesRequest and CreateAppSpecificPasswordRequest, which are unusual in normal usage and warrant immediate investigation.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.